 About CES Ultra, Cranial Electrotherapy Stimulation.

-The CES Ultra is a portable cranial electrotherapy device that employs small currents of electricity for the treatment of stress and stress-related disorders, including depression, anxiety, and insomnia.
+The CES Ultra is a portable cranial electrotherapy device that employs small currents of electricity for the treatment of stress and stress-related disorders of anxiety and insomnia.

 The CES Ultra Kit

 There are several components which make up the CES ultra kit.

 - .5 oz water bottle (for wetting ear clips)

 The base unit and all its accessories fit into the attractive, convenient carrying case.

 CES therapy is simple and easy.
 The CES Ultra is the most user-friendly CES device on the market.